 “We know that our collective knowledge and experience is highly valued in the emerging aged care sector in China and that this work will have a positive impact on our Chinese business partners,” Mr Bowler said.

-AA&WS will be officially launched at Eldercare Allambi, 296 Oaklands Road, Glengowrie, on Wednesday 29 November 2017.
+AA&WS was officially launched at Eldercare Allambi, 86 Oaklands Road, Glengowrie, on Wednesday 29 November 2017.

 Image: g88 Consultant Greg Adey and Eldercare Strategic Development Manager Janet Spouse.